The effect of a longitudinal density gradient on electron plasma wake field acceleration: The model and results

 This implies that the density rises from zero to $n_0$ over a length of 1 mm, then keeps linearly decreasing to $0.1 n_0$ and in the final 1 mm of the domain it falls to zero again.
-Such background density profiles (equations \ref{e1} and \ref{e2}) allow to use periodic boundary conditions, which we use in all our numerical simulations.
+Such background density profiles (equations \ref{e1} and \ref{e2}) allow to use periodic boundary conditions, which are used in all numerical simulations presented.

-The trailing and driving electron bunches have the number densities as follows:
+The trailing and driving electron {\it bunches} have the number densities as follows:

 These expressions imply that trailing bunch is centered on $10.0c/\omega_{pe}=237.65183$ $\mu$m, has x-length of $\sigma_x=2.0c/\omega_{pe}=47.530365$ $\mu$m, while driving bunch is 2.5 denser than both the background and trailing bunch, is centered on $15.7c/\omega_{pe}=373.11337$ $\mu$m and has x-length of $\sigma_x=c/\omega_{pe}=23.765183$ $\mu$m.
 The distance between the trailing and driving bunches is $5.7c/\omega_{pe}=135.46154$ $\mu$m.
 This is the crucial parameter because the typical measured and simulated longitudinal scale of the plasma wake field for the density of $n_0=5\times10^{22}$ m$^{-3}$ is about $200$ $\mu$m \cite{l14}.
 Thus the trailing bunch should lag behind the driving bunch by lesser than this length.
 Our bunch separation of $\approx 135$ $\mu$m sits comfortably within this range.
 Both electron bunches have y- and z-lengths of $\sigma_{y,z}=c/\omega_{pe}=23.765183$ $\mu$m and are centered on $y_{max}/2= z_{max}/2=117.11432$ $\mu$m.